Rev'd Anthony Bewes

 David heads up our Junior Holidays.
 He loves living in Oxford (having moved here back in 2002), but as a keen sailor he wishes it was just a little closer to the sea!
 David was an undergraduate at Durham University where he studied Natural Sciences, had a second stint as a student when he was training for ordination, and then spent nine years working for a church in Oxford.
 He is married to Helen and they have two small children (Timothy and Rachel) who are very excited about being taught by their Dad to sail a boat one day!

-Frankie is no stranger to Oxford, having studied Spanish and Italian at Oxford University.
+Frankie is one of our Senior Staff Workers.
+She’s no stranger to Oxford, having studied Spanish and Italian here.
 After graduating she spent three years working at Dean Close School, Cheltenham, and being trained at a local church, before joining the Lymington Rushmore team.
 Frankie has a Diploma in Theological and Pastoral Studies from Wycliffe Hall and she’s a trustee of TISCA, The Independent Schools Christian Alliance.
 She works part time for Lymington Rushmore and serves at her local church where her husband, Joel, is a curate.

-Lucy is our Operations & Events Coordinator.
+Lucy is our Operations & Events Coordinator for our Senior Holidays.
 She grew up in Surrey and joined the team in 2016 as an Associate after three years studying Theology at Durham University.
 Whilst there, she loved learning ancient languages and studied Hebrew, Syriac and Aramaic.
-In her spare time she enjoys working out at the gym!
+In her spare time she enjoys going running and working out at the gym!
 She loves to spend time catching up with friends for coffee and exploring the many museums in Oxford.

 Ed first became involved with Lymington Rushmore in 2009 as a Junior member.
 He grew up in the small county of Rutland before moving to read Physics at the University of Bristol.
 Free time is spread widely between playing the little known sport of Fives, cricket to a very low standard, as well as singing and the odd toot of the trumpet.